Robert Hughes (actor)

-Robert Lindsay Hughes (born 19 August 1948 in Sydney, New South Wales) also billed variously as Bob Hughes and Robert Hughs, is an Australian-born British former actor, voice actor, and musician, whose most significant roles include ABBA: The Movie and the television sitcom Hey Dad..!.
+Robert Lindsay Hughes (born 19 August 1948) also billed variously as Bob Hughes and Robert Hughs, is an Australian-born British former actor who appeared in ABBA: The Movie and the television sitcom Hey Dad..!.

 In May 2014, he was convicted of sexual offences against children and sentenced to ten years, nine months' imprisonment with a minimum non-parole period of six years.

 Early career

 Hughes first worked as a cadet journalist for The Sydney Morning Herald.

-Hughes was briefly the bass player for the pop/country rock band the Flying Circus in 1967–68, billed as Bob Hughes, before they had hits with the songs "Hayride" and "La La".
+Hughes was briefly the bass player for the pop/country rock band the Flying Circus in 1967–1968, billed as Bob Hughes, before they had hits with the songs "Hayride" and "La La".

-Acting
+Career

 Hughes has acted extensively in Australian theatre, film and television.
 He was a Sydney Theatre Company company artist from 1981.
 His theatre roles have included The War Horse and Great Big Adventure Book for Boys.
 His television roles include Chopper Squad, Cop Shop, The Sullivans, Skyways, Tickled Pink, The Paul Hogan Show, Dick Emery in Australia, Love Thy Neighbour in Australia, Daily at Dawn, The Timeless Land, Kingswood Country, The Flying Doctors, Halifax fp, A Country Practice, Learned Friends, Prisoner and The New Adventures of Blinky Bill.
-His film roles include Cathy's Child, Fatty Finn, ABBA: The Movie and Squizzy Taylor.
+His film roles include Cathy's Child, Fatty Finn, ABBA: The Movie (as a fictional disc-jockey seeking an interview with the band during their Australian tour) and Squizzy Taylor.
 Following this he played the lead role in Hey Dad..! from 1987 until leaving the series in 1993.

 Despite having been the lead star for twelve of the show's fourteen seasons, Hughes did not participate in two Hey Dad..! cast reunions: on the television series Where Are They Now? in 2006, or a radio reunion on Brisbane station B105 FM in 2009.
-His absences were later revealed to have arisen from his unpopularity on the set of the show, leading to animosity between him and the other actors to the point that most of them refused to partake in the latter reunion if he was involved.
+His absences were later revealed to have arisen from animosity between him and the other actors to the point that most of them refused to partake in the latter reunion if he was involved.